DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 As a trainee teacher, to be eligible for the international relocation payment (IRP), you must meet all 3 of the following requirements.

-### 1. Teaching subject
+### 1. Teaching subject (trainees)

 You must have taken up a place on a teacher training course in England leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts) for the academic year 2023 to 2024.
-Your teacher training provider must be accredited by the UK government, and you must be training to teach one of the following:
+Your teacher training provider must be accredited by the UK government, and you must be training to teach one of the following subjects:

-a) any secondary language or languages, including courses with content which is at least 50% languages.
-You can combine training to teach English with another language, as long as the non-English language makes up at least 50% of your course.
+* any secondary language or languages, including courses with content which is at least 50% languages – you can combine training to teach English with another language, as long as the non-English language makes up at least 50% of your course.

-b) secondary physics, including [Engineers teach physics](/subjects/engineers-teach-physics), and courses with content which is at least 50% physics.
+* secondary physics, including [Engineers teach physics](/subjects/engineers-teach-physics), and courses with content which is at least 50% physics

 You can search for [postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) accredited by the UK government leading to the award of QTS.
 You will still be eligible for the international relocation payment if your course leads to PGCE + QTS or PGDE + QTS.